AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 |syn_7000  |  $\pm$ | $\pm$  | $\pm$ |   $\pm$  |  $\pm$  | $\pm$ | $\pm$ |   $\pm$  |  $\pm$  |
 |syn_9000  |  $\pm$ | $\pm$  | $\pm$ |   $\pm$  |  $\pm$  | $\pm$ | $\pm$ |   $\pm$  |  $\pm$  |
 |syn_10000 |  $\pm$ | $\pm$  | $\pm$ |   $\pm$  |  $\pm$  | $\pm$ | $\pm$ |   $\pm$  |  $\pm$  |

+The first row illustrates the limited time for solvers.
+The running duration is exactly the limited time if we do not write duration, and is the written duration otherwise.

 Inference time of our method is less than 0.001 second.